bennyistanto/msc-thesis/README.md

 ## Acknowledgments

-Built on the IPB PPKI thesis format, customised for English-language submission.
+Built on the IPB [PPKI](https://kmm.ipb.ac.id/ppki-edisi4-eng/) thesis format, customised for English-language submission.
+And the [modified](https://gist.github.com/bennyistanto/ef6b1a2bb1ed303a7832f789ac7e7a70) IPB CSL for English version.

 Supervisors and data providers are credited in the front matter of the thesis.